SixArm/rust-101/topics/keywords/mod-keyword-for-module-namespaces.md

 In this example, we bring the `public_function` from `my_module` into the scope of main, allowing us to call it directly.

+Overall, namespaces in Rust provide a powerful mechanism for organizing and structuring code, enabling developers to write more modular, reusable, and maintainable software.

 ## Hierarchical modules